GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 ---------------------------------------
-**<span style="color:red;font-family: 'Comic Sans MS';"><u>Recruiting:</u></span>** I am always looking for self-motivated and talented Postdocs, and PhD/MSc students to join my group.
+**<span style="color:red;font-family: 'Comic Sans MS';"><u>Recruiting:</u></span>** I am always looking for self-motivated and talented Postdocs and PhD students to join my group.
 If you are interested in working on timely and real-world problems in the fields of cryptography, privacy, and systems security, feel free to contact me!

 ---------------------------------------